 In 2021, the Citrus Heights Water District Board of Directors adopted the Project 2030 Water Main Replacement Study which will replace approximately 70 percent of the District's water mains over a 50 year period starting in 2030.
 Key elements of the Study include water main replacement phasing, project costs, a funding strategy, and an implementation plan.
-CHWD formed a Customer Advisory Committee (CAC) as part of the Study to assist the District find the best and most fair recommendation for the community.
+CHWD formed a Customer Advisory Committee (CAC) as part of the Study to assist the District find the best and most fair recommendation for phasing and funding water main replacements in CHWD's service area.